hsghori/CS-Notes/artificial_intelligence_notes.md

 		- That is the product of the sample and weight recovers the original distribution in the limit.
 - Gibbs Sampling
-	- Likelihood Weigting is a good techinque, but it doesn't take account of the evidence throughout the entire distribution.
+	- Likelihood Weighting is a good technique, but it doesn't take account of the evidence throughout the entire distribution.
 Ie downstream evidence is not efficiently considered at upstream variables.
 	- The main idea behind Gibbs Sampling is that we start with some random /